viniciusmorgado/skistore/README.md

 1. **Manually create the KMS key**:

-   * Create the key using the AWS console or CLI
+   You must create a secure KMS key manually before provisioning infrastructure.
+This key will be used to encrypt the Terraform state bucket.

+   * Run this command to create the key:

+     ```bash
+     aws kms create-key \
+       --description "KMS key for Terraform state bucket encryption" \
+       --key-usage ENCRYPT_DECRYPT \
+       --customer-master-key-spec SYMMETRIC_DEFAULT \
+       --tags TagKey=Environment,TagValue=Production
+     ```

-   * Assign an alias like `alias/state-bucket-key`
+   * Assign an alias to the key:

-   * Apply a secure key policy
+     ```bash
+     aws kms create-alias \
+       --alias-name alias/state-bucket-key \
+       --target-key-id <KEY_ID>
+     ```

+   * Get the ARN of the key (used in the pipeline secret):

+     ```bash
+     aws kms describe-key \
+       --key-id alias/state-bucket-key \
+       --query "KeyMetadata.Arn" \
+       --output text
+     ```

+     Example output:

+     ```text
+     arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+     ```

-   * Copy the ARN and save it to GitHub Secrets as `STATE_KMS_KEY_ARN`
+   * Save this full ARN in GitHub Secrets as `STATE_KMS_KEY_ARN`

+   * Attach a secure policy (see project docs for policy JSON)

 2. **Push to `main`**: